Uniqueness and Zeroth-Order Analysis of Weak Solutions to the Non-cutoff Boltzmann equation

 \subsection{The Littlewood-Paley theorem}

-For the dilated pseudo-differential operators defined in \eqref{DejQkDef}, we still have the corresponding Littlewood--Paley theorem for $P_k$, $Q_k$, and $\Delta_j$ (the same estimates also hold for $R_r(v)$ by Plancherel's theorem). \begin{Thm} Let $\Psi\in\mathscr{S}$ and denote the pseudo-differential operators $\De_j$, $P_k$, and $Q_k$ as in \eqref{Pkconvolution}, with dilation parameters $\rho=\rho(r)>0$ and $\om=\om(j,r)\ge 1$.
-Then, for any $n\in\R$,
+For the dilated pseudo-differential operators defined in \eqref{DejQkDef}, we still have the corresponding Littlewood-Paley theorem for $P_k$, $Q_k$, and $\Delta_j$ (the same estimates also hold for $R_r(v)$ by Plancherel's theorem). \begin{Thm} Denote the pseudo-differential operators $\De_j$, $P_k$, and $Q_k$ as in \eqref{DejQkDef}, with dilation parameters $\varpi=\varpi(r)>0$ and $\om=\om(j,r)\ge 1$.
+Then, for any $n\in\R$ and suitable function $f$,

 with some constant $C>0$ that is independent of $f,r$ (for both) and $j$ (for the first one).